 From the early days of computing, saving keystrokes, and being able to repeat certain tasks with ease have been very popular.
 In those days, software programs would offer simple “macro” capabilities, which later became almost a programming language in their own right.
 Look at Excel, which now uses a derivative of Visual Basic.
 There was even a popular general-purpose TSR (Terminate and Stay Resident) software that would work even with software that did not offer macro capabilities.
 I still have a copy of SuperKey by Borland and its sister software, SideKick.
 Of course, they are no good on today’s computers.

-Based on this general idea, Photoshop and Lightroom offer similar capabilities to repeat a process precisely with minimum effort.
+Based on this general idea, Photoshop and Lightroom offer similar capabilities to precisely repeat a process with minimum effort with actions and presets.
 That is actually a very handy tool.
 However, they have both become the modern-day carbon paper equivalents with the idea to transfer what I do with my sensibilities to your images.
 That is not a great idea in my opinion.
-I have seen presets and actions that are so convoluted in their execution it is almost impossible to remove parts of it.
+I have seen presets and actions that are so convoluted in their execution it is almost impossible to remove parts of them.